Do Go On - 360 - Alan Turing & The Enigma

 And then another bus turned up.

-It's sort of like when a teacher doesn't turn up,
+It's sort of like when a teacher doesn't turn up.

-now we actually have class.
+Now we actually have class.

-He wasn't turning up.
+I'm just turning up.

-He's ridden overnight.
+He's written overnight.

-He gets there and he's the only student there
+He gets there and he's the only student there because no one else bothered.

 Yeah, but he rode his bike.

-At Sherbourne, Turing's interest and skills in maths
+At Sherbourne, Turing's interest and skills in maths and science continued to grow,

-of some of the teachers at Sherbourne,
+although this was much to the disapproval of some of the teachers at Sherbourne,

 whose definition of education placed more emphasis on the classics,